 Seeking medical care should be the first priority in any vehicle accident.
 After ensuring that everyone at the scene is no longer in danger, victims should do their best to write down information regarding the vehicle that struck them, including make, model, color, and license plate number and state, and any information that they may have noticed about the driver or passengers.
 Victims should also speak to possible witnesses, who likely got a better look at the offending vehicle than the victims did.

-Contact a Virginia personal injury attorney, such as Virginia personal injury lawyer Kelly Fisher, at Koonz, McKenney, Johnson, DePaolis, & Lightfoot L.L.P. if you would like further guidance regarding injuries sustained in a hit-and-run accident.
+Contact a Northern Virginia personal injury attorney, such as Virginia personal injury lawyer Kelly Fisher, at Koonz, McKenney, Johnson & DePaolis L.L.P. if you would like further guidance regarding injuries sustained in a hit-and-run accident.